40 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is virtual reality physical therapy safe for children?
+What prior data suggests that virtual reality assisted physical therapy is safe for children?

 TC